 You may also want to test your site further using online tools such as BrowserShots, which provides a wide range of obscure browser options.
-In most cases, a few quick in-house tests with the five major players will suffice.
+A few quick in-house tests with the five major players will suffice in most cases.

 16. Check Your XML Sitemap